Innovative Global Program

 • Functional Materials

-*Please note that some Specialized Courses are shared with other departments in the College of Engineering whose faculty are outside IGP’s supervisors’ laboratories.
+*Please note that some Specialized Subjects are shared with other departments in the College of Engineering whose faculty are outside IGP’s supervisors’ laboratories.

 Mathematical Fundamentals and Information Mathematical Fundamentals and Information

-These foundational courses have been scheduled mainly in their first two years.
+These foundational Subjects have been scheduled mainly in their first two years.

-Each course includes essential theory and practice to give students a solid foundation of knowledge and analytical skills in Mathematics, Physics, Chemistry, and Computer Science required to build a deeper understanding in Advanced Engineering Research Courses and Specialized Courses within their Major.
+Each course includes essential theory and practice to give students a solid foundation of knowledge and analytical skills in Mathematics, Physics, Chemistry, and Computer Science required to build a deeper understanding in Advanced Engineering Research Subjects and Specialized Subjects within their Major.

 ・Mathematics